-The Age Determination Unit researched Southeast Alaska yelloweye and PWS rougheye, blackspotted, and shortraker rockfish age structures.
-In 2017, ADF&G personnel sampled opercula and otoliths from female yelloweye rockfish collected during the NMFS Sablefish Longline Survey.
+The Age Determination Unit initiated the North Pacific Research Board funded project 1803: Reconstructing reproductive histories of yelloweye rockfish through opercular hormone profiles in 2018.
+ADF&G personnel sampled opercula and otoliths from female yelloweye rockfish collected during the NMFS Sablefish Longline Survey.
 Ages were estimated using otoliths and annual bands were identified on opercula.
-Opercula were then sent to Baylor University to be analyzed for progesterone and cortisol concentrations extracted from annual bands within a given structure.
-Preliminary results suggested that hormone estimates vary between annual bands and reproductive life histories may be reconstructed from the fluctuating annual concentrations (Figure 5).
-The Mark, Tag, and Age Laboratory is seeking funding to further investigate hormone extraction from incrementally grown hard structures as a method to reconstruct life histories of long-lived fishes (Contact Dion Oxman).
+Opercula were then sent to Baylor University to be analyzed for progesterone, cortisol, and ecdysteroids concentrations extracted from annual bands within a given structure.
+Preliminary results suggested that hormone estimates vary between annual bands and reproductive life histories may be reconstructed from the fluctuating annual concentrations (Contact Dion Oxman).